ShaunCurtis/Blazr.OnAfterRender/readme.md

 ## How to Identify Problems

 Breakpoints aren't the answer.
-Blazor is fundinentally an async application, so async blocks of code may complete while you're stepping through code, that would not have done so at normal execution speed.
+Blazor is an async application: async blocks of code [that at normal execution speed would not have completed] will have completed by the time you [very slowly] step through code.

 The two main techniques I use are:

 1. A Component GUID for tracking instances.
 2. Debug statements in the lifecycle methods to document the order in which events occur.

-I'll demonstrate using them in identifying the timing issues I discussed above.
+I'll demonstrate using them in identifying the timing issues I raised above.

 ## Demo Component